Skip to main content

 • Not minimizing or trivializing their experiences on (and reactions to) social media

-• Encouraging them to take a social media holiday (or taking one as a family)
+• Encouraging them to take a social media break (or taking one as a family)

 • Modeling a healthy response to failure

-• Praising their efforts no matter what the outcome
+• Praising their efforts no matter the outcome

 If your child has self-esteem issues or other challenges linked to their social media use, a pediatric psychologist or other mental health professional may be able to help.
 Some parents have chosen to file lawsuits on behalf of their children who’ve suffered similar harms.